awexthedev/mcimpos/README.md

 - some tasks, some of which are being actively recreated

 ## What's to come?
 This is a long list, get ready.
+Anything that is crossed off has been implemented.
 Some of whats to come is;
 - Sabatoging
 - ~~Better death management~~
 - More tasks, ex. asteroids
-- Removal of manual admin check
+- ~~Removal of manual admin check~~
-- Venting
+- Venting (PARTIALLY done.
+Electric to MedBay)
+- ~~Reworking GUI system~~
+- Adding impostor wins
 - ..and a *lot* more.
 If you have any feature suggestions, open an issue.

 ## How do I install this?